 UPDATED November, 2022

 This FAQ addresses common questions from the community regarding changes in the affiliation status of some of USC’s Interfraternity Council chapters.
-Please contact Student Affairs at email@example.com with additional inquiries, thoughts, or comments.
+Please contact Student Life at email@example.com with additional inquiries, thoughts, or comments.

 At USC, we have about 40 recognized fraternities and sororities across five councils that are coordinated through the office of Fraternity and Sorority Leadership Development (FSLD).
 Within that, the USC Interfraternity Council (USC IFC) is the coordinating and governing board for North American Interfraternity Conference (NIC) fraternities that are affiliated with the university.
 Until August 2022, there were 15 members of the USC IFC.

 In August 2022, eight organizations which had been part of USC IFC voted to formally end their relationship with the university.
 In October and November 2022, three additional organizations voted to disaffiliate.
 There are four remaining members of the USC IFC.

 Students are strongly recommended not to join these disaffiliated organizations or to attend unregulated parties associated with them.
 The decision by these organizations to leave the USC IFC means the level of university supervision, for both members and guests, has been seriously reduced.
 Students who attend events with these disaffiliated organizations need to be aware of these circumstances.